 - Strada – Tavistock Street, chain, vouchers available

 The premium seats offer the best view of the stage, however for those on a budget, the seats off centre still with a non-restricted view are cheaper.
 Also, due to the height of the stage, rows further forward are a band down from the premium seats.
 The ends of rows such as E and D at this theatre are cheaper as they have a slightly restricted view, however, the restriction is not too bad.

 Views from rows T backwards have a restricted view from the overhang of the dress circle.

 Where to buy tickets

-The Adelphi is owned by the Really Useful Theatre Group.
+The Adelphi is owned by the LW Theatres (formerly the Really Useful Theatre Group).
 Buy tickets direct from them and you will pay face value for tickets.
 There are deals available for some shows at some times.
 However, buying direct is almost always the cheapest place to buy tickets.

 Reviews from the Adelphi

 Kinky Boots – ★★★★★ “…sensational, feel-good show, full of flamboyant sex appeal, wonderful music, slick dance routines and an amazingly talented cast.”
 Read more >>>

 Waitress – ★★★★ “…a heart-warming tale of love, hope, and dreams” Read more >>>